zlt1213/Probabilistic_Robotics_ProblemSet_Solution/README.md

-This is the repo for solutions of the problems in the book *Probabilistic Robotics* by S, THRUN.
-If  you have any question, contact me via zlt1213@gmail.com.
+This is a repo for solutions for the problems in the book of *Probabilistic Robotics* by S, THRUN.

+Contact me via zlt1213@gmail.com if you have any question.